robturtle/blog/source/_posts/react-tool-chain.md

 ---
 This is a runthrough of a typical workflow building a web app with React.
 It's served as a index map for people who are not yet into this area.
 The demonstrating repository is at https://github.com/robturtle/react-toolchain .

+NOTE: I'm currently working on a Rails project.
+So the rest parts of this article will be upated in a later future.

 <!-- more -->

 > A big picture of a web application: